-The wrong path, the path traveled by most of the people, look like heaven at first but becomes hell at the end of it.
+The wrong path, the path traveled by most people, look like heaven at first but becomes hell at the end of it.
 The right path, the path less traveled, may look like hell at first, but it always leads to heaven at the end of the day.
 That’s where the power of focus kicks in.
 It makes us control our mind to put its energy in the right direction.
 And focus comes with a purpose.

 Now I don’t intend to say that you just have to keep working on your purpose all day long and forget about the pleasure totally.
 The secret of how to focus is to maintain a balance between purpose and pleasure.
 If you just work on your purpose, someday or the other you will get tired and will relapse—and then all you will see will be ‘pleasure’.
 That will be a hard trap to avoid.

 Have all the fun you want to have, but at the same time, focus and prepare yourself to endure any and every kind of pain—come what may—to do the work that you know is right for you.
 We all want to taste what success feels like, but we are not ready to face the pain our minds and bodies will have to go through in order to reach that pinnacle of success.
 That’s the problem.

 To sum it all up in one line: Find a purpose—throw yourself into it—have some fun along with it.